 - You have diarrhea that is not going away.

-Standard ileostomy - pouch change; Brooke ileostomy - pouch change; Continent ileostomy - changing; Abdominal pouch changing; End ileostomy - pouch change; Ostomy - pouch change
+Standard ileostomy - pouch change; Brooke ileostomy - pouch change; Continent ileostomy - changing; Abdominal pouch changing; End ileostomy - pouch change; Ostomy - pouch change; Inflammatory bowel disease - ileostomy and your pouch change; Crohn disease - ileostomy and your pouch change; Ulcerative colitis - ileostomy and your pouch change

 - Ileostomy and your child